bekk/react-animation-workshop/README.md

 💡You are allowed to continue to play with the API, even after you've done exactly what the exercise asks you to do.
 In fact, we encourage it!
 You'll probably learn a lot just trying out different things on your own.

-## Exercise 1: Drag 💃(Bendik oversetter)
+## Exercise 1: Drag 💃
-After doing this exercise you should be able to pull a card from one of the card stacks to the area that says *Drag the card here*
+After doing this exercise you should be able to pull a card from one of the card stacks to the area that says *Drag the card here*.

 Let's break it down:

 #### Exercise 1a)
-🏆We start with the first step: Make it possible to click on a card and drag it around (without any rules of where it should land)
+🏆We start with the first step: Make it possible to click on a card and drag it around (without any rules of where it should land).

 💡Navigate to `components/Card/Card.jsx` and change the component such that it returns a `<motion.div />` instead of a regular `<div>`